jcla490/fire-occurrence-api/README.md

 # fire-occurrence-api
 A public web api for displaying the world's fire occurrence data

-Built using Django, Django Rest Framework, AllAuth, and Postgres.
+Built using Django, Django REST, AllAuth, and Postgres.
 Deployed on AWS.

 ## Current data sources: